-97 Prestressed Concrete Trapezoidal Girder
+97 Prestressed Concrete Tub Girder

-This element defines a prestressed concrete box girder.
+This element defines a prestressed concrete box girder or Tub Girder as defined in the Bridge Design Manual M 23-50.
 Post-tensioning and span field splices may or may not be present.
 The total quantity for this element is the sum of each girder length.

 - 1. Defects are superficial and have no effect on the structural capacity of the element.
 There may be discoloration, efflorescence, and/or superficial cracking, spalls, or delaminations. - 2.
 Girder length affected by repair or patch.
 Capacity repairs such as a strand splicing should record girder span length. - 3.
 Girder length affected by defects.
 The defects do not significantly affect structural capacity.
 Deficiencies do not warrant analysis, but may require repairs.
-Structural deficiencies are not limited to delaminations, spalls, structural cracking, exposed or corroded reinforcing or strands. - 4.
-Girder span length with damage in locations or quantity and has reduced the structural capacity of the element or the bridge.
+Structural deficiencies are not limited to delaminations, spalls, structural cracking, exposed or corroded reinforcing or strands.

+4. Girder span length with damage in locations or quantity and has reduced the structural capacity of the element or the bridge.
 Structural analysis is warranted or has determined repairs are essential to restore the full capacity of the element.